jiahui-1101/Talentbank_Tech_Hackathon/README.md

 ## Why Talentbank

-Retention Signal Desk directly addresses two Talentbank employer-side challenge areas: Talent Retention Signals and Talent Re-Engagement.
+NextTalent directly addresses two Talentbank employer-side challenge areas: Talent Retention Signals and Talent Re-Engagement.

 The product fits Talentbank because it can use data that Talentbank's employer network already generates, including job postings, interview records, candidate profiles, and employer feedback.
 This reduces the cold-start problem and makes adoption easier for companies.